darylknight/craft-dark-mode/README.md

 -  [Laravel Mix](https://laravel-mix.com)
 -  Appearance credit to [Discord](https://discord.com), which this stylesheet is basically identical to until I spend more time updating it

+## To Do

+Improve the stylesheet.
+There are loads of places where the colours are wrong, this is just a start.

 ### Notes

 Hopefully at some point there will be either a first party dark mode plugin, or native dark mode support in the control panel.